 - Undergraduate full-time students with a 2.75 minimum grade point average,

-- Have been enrolled in the College at least one semester,
+- Have been enrolled at UGA at least one semester,

-- Have at least two semesters remaining before graduation,
+- Have at least one year remaining before graduation,

 - Completed Application Form (.doc),